 You get the idea.

-Furthermore, many policies also limit benefits if a mental illness or nervous disorder limits your ability to work.
+Furthermore, many policies also limit benefits if mental illness or nervous disorder limits your ability to work.

 The importance of financial ratings for insurance companies